openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 #### OVN-K master(s)

+Add the support of a new flag `--enable-dns-name-resolver` to configure the use of `DNSNameResolver` CRD with OVN-K.

 The OVN-K master(s) will watch the `DNSNameResolver` CRs.
 Whenever the `.status` of the CRs will be updated with new IP addresses and corresponding
 TTL information for a DNS name, OVN-K master(s) will update the `AddressSet` mapped to the DNS name.
 This `AddressSet` will be linked to the ACL rule(s) for the EgressFirewall rule(s) in which the DNS name is used.
 This will ensure that the latest IP addresses are always updated in the `AddressSets`.

+#### Cluster Network Operator

+To add the support of `DNSNameResolver` CRD in OVN-K, add the flag `--enable-dns-name-resolver` to the corresponding OVN-K pods.

 ### Risks and Mitigations